 College of Eastern Idaho is committed to the highest ethical and professional standards of conduct in pursuit of its mission and goals.
-Accomplishing this mission demands that the members of the college community exemplify the highest level of ethical standards and behavior.
+Accomplishing this mission demands that the members of the college community exemplify the highest level of ethical standards and behaviors.
 CEI has adopted a set of principles that outlines and explains expected behaviors, standards, and shared values.
 As an institution dedicated to teaching, scholarship, and community partnerships, employees are charged with safeguarding the integrity and reputation of the institution.

 The Code of Ethics is not a substitute for the active process of ethical decision-making, but rather serves as a guide to assure individual conduct aligns with institutional values.
 CEI requires all employees to act in accordance with all federal, state, and local laws and regulations.
 Employees are expected to undertake their responsibilities on CEI's behalf with diligence and professionalism and to comply with the highest standards of honesty, integrity, and fairness.